-Prepare to teach early learners in preschool through third grade in New Hampshire and many other states with a BA in Early Childhood Education from SNHU.
+Prepare to teach early learners in preschool through third grade in New Hampshire and many other states with a Bachelor of Arts in Early Childhood Education from SNHU.
 In this major, you'll study child development, family systems and curriculum and instruction methods that reflect the unique needs of children from preschool through age eight.
 At SNHU, you won't have to wait to see if teaching is right for you.
 Here, you'll begin working in real classrooms as early as your first semester, freshman year.

 The early childhood education major provides a solid background in developmentally appropriate practice as defined by research.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in early childhood education at SNHU include: